 Lastly (and most important) are the way that it is connected to the green terminal block.
 To check these connections, please do the following:

 1. Remove the green terminal block from the bottom of the Level Sense PRO unit.
-To do this, wiggle the terminal block from back to front while pulling downward.
+To do this, push the terminal block to the back while pulling downward.

 3. Next, insert one wires into one of the open jaws.
 Either of the wires can go to either of the terminals on the green terminal block (i.e. there is no polarity).
 Be sure that the jaw is in contact with the conductor and not the insulation of the depth wire.

-4. Close the screw on the terminal block while looking into it so you can ensure that the jaw closes on the conductor and not the insulation of the wire.
+4. Close the screw on the terminal block while looking into it so you can ensure that the jaw closes on the conductor and not the insulation of the wire, as shown above.

 5. If both wires are installed correctly, you should be able to pull on them with force and they will not come out of the terminal block.

-6. Put the green terminal block back onto the Level Sense PRO head unit.
+6. Lastly, put the green terminal block back onto the Level Sense PRO head unit.
 Be sure that it "SNAPS" into place and is fully seated.
 If it is not fully seated, there is a risk that none of the sensors will work (Float, Leak, or Depth).

 After the unit is re-assembled, allow for the pump to run for at least five cycles.
 You should be able to see the calibration % grow in the portal (or on the app).
 When one pump cycle has occurred it will say (Calibration 20%).
 This will grow in increments of 20% (20,40,60,80,100).
 After the system is 100% Calibrated, water data will appear in the portal.